bogdanopr/vanillajs-purecss-website/README.md

 ### Summary
 This stack proves that you don't need a JavaScript bundle to create a modern, "wow" factor website.
 It prioritizes the user's resources, delivering a premium experience that is inclusive of all devices and connection speeds which is why i decided to use it for my portfolio in a web-era filled with hundreds of frameworks and libraries.

+Tips on improvements and PRs are appreciated !